dkrikun/rename/README.md

                  [-V] [-q]
                  SOURCE DEST PATTERN [PATTERN ...]

-Rename a string in CamelCase, snake_case and ALL_CAPS in one go
+Rename a string in CamelCase, lowerCamelCase, snake_case and ALL_CAPS in one go

 positional arguments:
   SOURCE           source string to be renamed